 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.

 You must have the ability to communicate, inspire trust and confidence and motivate students, as well as understand their educational and emotional needs.
 You must be able to recognize and respond to individual and cultural differences in students.
 Flexibility and adaptability are important.
 You should also be organized, dependable and creative.
-You must be able to work cooperatively and communicate effectively with other teachers, support staff, parents and members of the community.
+You must be able to work cooperatively and communicate effectively with other teachers, support staff, parents and community members.
 You should respect and enjoy working with children and adolescents under challenging circumstances.
 Patience is an absolute necessity.

-With your bachelor’s degree and proper licensing, your employment opportunities include teacher, instructor and tutor.
+With your bachelor’s degree and proper licensing, your employment opportunities include teacher, instructor or tutor.

-Advanced degrees are generally required for director, principal, superintendent, librarian and guidance counselor.
+Advanced degrees are generally required for director, principal, superintendent, librarian or guidance counselor roles.

 If you have not taken college-level mathematics or English, you will need to take the placement test.